Three questions for: Tina Altus

 Why are you going on this fictional journey with Beethoven and us this year?

 It is a crazy and at the same time really beautiful idea that he suddenly dwells among us.
 I find it exciting to devote myself intensively to this project.
-It generally unleashes energies in each of us and perhaps also creates synergies.
+It generally releases energies in each of us and perhaps also creates synergies.
 I look forward to artistic exchange and inspiration.

-I assume that it was nature that offered him peace and relaxation.
+I assume it was nature that offered him peace and relaxation.
 Here I also see my artistic approach.
 I would definitely visit the botanical gardens of the cities with him.
 Because here I am - not only in a figurative sense - at home.